 In-home respite care is provided to individuals unable to care for themselves, on a short-term basis, because of the absence or need for relief of those persons normally providing the care.
 To be eligible for in-home respite care, the persons who normally provide care to the individual must be other than formal, paid caregivers.
-This service is not delivered in lieu of day care for children, nor does it take the place of day habilitation programming for adults.
+This service is not delivered in lieu of day care for children, nor does it take the place of DH programming for adults.
 While ordinarily provided on a one-to-one basis, in-home respite may include assisting up to three individuals at a time.
 The only limitation on total hours provided is that they be necessary to avoid institutionalization and remain within the overall cost effectiveness of each individual's support plan.
 The service is provided in the individual's place of residence or in a licensed/certified/accredited facility when service is provided in interim periods, at the discretion of the individual/guardian/family, which does not include overnight care.
 If the service includes overnight care, it must be provided in the individual's place of residence.
+The respite care worker must provide supervision of the participant for the duration of the service period, however, sleeping is permitted only when the participant is asleep and only when the service is occurring in the individual's own home.
+Whether the staff can or cannot sleep during respite in an individual's home must be documented in the ISP, specifically documenting the level of care the individual needs and if the individual is at risk for elopement or medical issues that require awake staff and specified monitoring.
+The worker must be in close proximity to the participant during sleep periods, although not necessarily in the same room.

 A unit of service is 15 minutes or one day.